Home » Security Camera Guides » Security Cameras Without WiFi? It’s Possible

 Do wired security cameras need wifi?

-No. If a wired security camera is connected to a DVR or other storage device, then it does not need a wifi connection to function.
-Additionally, many cameras support mobile LTE data, so this can be used as an alternative to wifi so long as you have a mobile data plan.
+No. If a wired security camera is connected to a DVR or other physical storage device, then it does not need a wifi connection to function.

 How can I use an IP camera without the internet?